csbl-br/awesome-compbio-chatgpt/README.md

 * LangChain combines LLM/GPT API requests with (1) access to external documents and (2) abilities to talk to the wider web, creating semi-autonomous agents: https://python.langchain.com/en/latest/
 * Llama Index is an interface for combining LLMs with external data (such as documents): https://gpt-index.readthedocs.io/en/latest/index.html
+* guardrails is an application to improve and refine LLM outputs in Python: https://github.com/ShreyaR/guardrails

 ## Quick Prompts